szilard/benchm-ml/README.md

 The tests have been carried out on a Amazon EC2 c3.8xlarge instance (32 cores, 60GB RAM).
 The tools are freely available and their [installation](0-init/1-install.txt) is trivial ([version information here](0-init/1a-versions.txt)).
 For some of the models that ran out of memory for the larger data sizes a r3.8xlarge instance (32 cores, 250GB RAM) has been used occasionally.
-For deep learning on GPUs, a g2.8xlarge (4 GPUs with 4GB each video memory, 32 CPU cores, 60GB RAM) instance has been used.
+For deep learning on GPUs, a g2.8xlarge (4 GPUs with 4GB video memory each, 32 CPU cores, 60GB RAM) instance has been used.

 ### Results